chrper80/Milestone-project2/README.md

 ##### Mobile

 * Performance: 73: *The biggest reason here is that the image is to big.
-It´s still ok though for the purpose of this site"
+It´s still ok though for the purpose of this site*
 * Accessibility: 91
 * Best practices: 100
 * SEO: 92